safetyAI/ChatSafetyAI/azure_MRE_commands_client.md

 # TEST_MAX_FILES_PER_FOLDER=5 # Optional: Set file limit per folder for testing (Remove for production)
 ```

-And place this at `_sync_state/config.json` for customization over the cloning process:
+And place this at `_sync_state/config.json` for customization over the cloning process **non-optional, at least excluded drives are needed!**:

 When SharePoint provisions a site, it automatically creates infrastructure Document Libraries (Pages, Site Assets, Style Library, Form Templates, WebPartPages, Site Collection Images, Apps for SharePoint).
 We don't want to mirror these (hence the excluded_drives below).